• Only for the mother of the child

 • Payout on the 8th for the previous month

-How can I receive maternity benefit?
+How do I receive the mother’s parental benefit?

 How can I receive maternity benefit and maternity leave if I work based on a contract under the Law of Obligation, am self-employed, a member of a governing body, notary, or bailiff?